Jose Siri Player Props: Rays vs. Yankees

 Jose Siri At The Plate

-- Siri has reached base via a hit in 42 games this year (of 68 played), and had multiple hits in 10 of those games.

-- In 27.9% of his games this season, he has gone deep, and 7.9% of his trips to the plate.
+- In 27.5% of his games this year, he has hit a long ball, and 7.8% of his trips to the dish.

-- Siri has an RBI in 28 of 68 games this year, with multiple RBI in 11 of them.
+- Siri has had an RBI in 28 games this season (40.6%), including 11 multi-RBI outings (15.9%).
 He has also driven home three or more of his team's runs in two contests.

+- He has scored in 47.8% of his games this season, with two or more runs scored in 10.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.